Skip to Main Content

 Primary care physicians (PCPs) are responsible for immunizing members and maintaining all immunization information in the member's medical record.
 Local health departments (LHDs) may also immunize Health Net Medi-Cal members.

-The Department of Health Care Services (DHCS) requires participating providers to document each member's need for Advisory Committee on Immunization Practices (ACIP)-recommended immunizations as part of all regular health visits and to report the administration of immunizations within 14 days
+Participating providers are required to document each member's need for recommended immunizations as part of all regular health visits and to report the administration of immunizations within 14 days.

+PCPs must be available to administer immunizations during office hours.
+The PCP is responsible for updating the state-supplied "yellow card" (PM 298) immunization record or other immunization record and giving a copy to the patient or parent/guardian.
+Providers who administer vaccines must submit patient vaccination records to local health departments and appropriate immunization registries within the specified timelines.
+Providers must enroll in and use California Immunization Registry (CAIR) to report and track patient immunization records online.
 At each visit, the PCP should inquire whether the patient has received immunizations from another provider.
 The PCP should also educate members regarding their responsibility to inform the PCP if they receive immunizations elsewhere (such as from an LHD or non-participating provider).
 This information is necessary for documentation and the member's safety.

 Vaccines for Children Program